gisma/link2gi2018/PITCHME.md

 ### Increasing demands...
 @ul
   - R is a widely used entry-level scripting language with low access threshold with an increasing number of users.
-  - Same with spatiotemporal data analysis
+  - Increasing demand also for spatiotemporal data analysis
-  - Crucial everyday restrictions
+  - Still a lot of crucial everyday restrictions
 @ulend
 +++

-## The R-user phenomen
+### The R-user phenomen
 @ul

   - If necessary a cumbersome, manual use of GIS GUIs for pre-, post-processing of data or data analysis, format conversion, etc. is common
   - The R-ish point of view of users is focusing on R solution and usually not highly involved in integrating API calls, system depending scripts etc.

 @ulend
 +++